 What is Marker Making in Garment Production?

-Marker making is a critical step in garment production that directly impacts fabric utilization, cost efficiency, and sustainability.
+Marker making is an essential step in garment production and plays a vital role in the fashion industry by directly impacting fabric utilization, cost efficiency, and sustainability.
 It involves arranging pattern pieces on fabric in the most efficient way possible before cutting, ensuring minimal waste while maintaining garment quality.
-This process is essential for both small-scale and large-scale manufacturing, as it significantly affects production costs and material consumption.
+Advanced marker making processes, such as automation and CAD, further improve efficiency and accuracy in garment production.

 In this blog post, we will explore different marker-making techniques, tools, challenges, and best practices to enhance efficiency in garment production.